pollination/queenbee/docs/guides/recipe.rst

 DAG Tasks
 ---------

 As mentioned above, a Task can itself be a DAG.
-This both allows comlpex graphs to be reused inside other graphs and allows isolating related Tasks into a logical unit.
+This both allows complex graphs to be reused inside other graphs and allows isolating related Tasks into a logical unit.

 Add a new file at the path ``flow/dag.yaml``.
 Inside that file, place the following snippet: